Opportunities in Science

 d.
 Students who are transferring from one college or university to another, and are enrolled at neither institution during the intervening summer, are eligible to participate.

-Please review the following instructions in order to complete the online application by February 2, 2024.
+Please review the following instructions in order to complete the online application by Friday, January 31, 2025, at 4:00 p.m.
+Central Time (CT).
+The 2025 program application will be available soon.

 1. In order to apply, you will be required to create an account through the National Science Foundation’s (NSF) Education and Training Application (ETAP) platform.
 This account will allow you to browse and easily apply to multiple NSF opportunities.